PhaneendraDulla/ExploreCalifornia-using-RabbitMQ/README.md

 BackOffice has a queue which receives any confirmation or cancellation messages.

-DeadLetters is deal with DeadLetter messages.
+DeadLetters is to deal with DeadLetter messages.